Roads and travel

 Entry Exit System (EES)

-This could lead to significant delays and in April the council’s Overview and Scrutiny Committee invited representatives from Port of Dover, Eurotunnel, Kent County Council, Dover District Council and town and parish councils to talk about preparedness and share concerns about how the system may affect local communities.
+This could lead to significant delays and the council’s Overview and Scrutiny Committee invited representatives from Port of Dover, Eurotunnel, Kent County Council, Dover District Council and town and parish councils to talk about preparedness and share concerns about how the system may affect local communities.

+The KMRF is working with central government to reduce the potential disruption.
 There is more information about EES preparations on the government website and on the Kent County Council website.

 Useful links and local contacts